thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-common-moves.md

 - relate, inspire, support;
 - sway, disarm, placate.

-Describe how you pursue your intention through your words or deeds, then roll the dice.
+Describe how you pursue your intention through your words or deeds, discuss what you hope will happen, then roll the dice.

+On any hit, the outcome you hoped for comes to pass, then:

-- Solid Hit: ask the other PCs and the GM what their character, a place or another entity needs the most.
+- Solid Hit: ask the other PCs and the GM what their character, a place, or another entity needs the most.
 - Messy Hit: **embrace a shortcoming**.
 - Miss: **brace yourself**.